PHILOSOPHY OF TEACHING STATEMENT

 The effective use of technology in the classroom facilitates language learning.
 As a twenty-year veteran language teacher, new technologies continue to improve my ability to teach year after year.
 It takes effort to keep up with the latest technology tools and applications; however, it is empowering to be able to reach students in the medium in which they are most comfortable.
 Technology tools and applications can provide useful speaking practice for students outside of class.
 Some of the tools that I use to help students build speaking proficiency include asynchronous voice threaded discussion boards, audio drop box assignments, and synchronous communication through a live virtual classroom application.
 It is not unusual for my online students to engage in more speaking practice than their counterparts in traditional classrooms.
 The Internet is also an excellent source of authentic materials.
 I am able to expose learners to the target language as it is spoken and/or written in its natural sociocultural context through the authentic materials that I find on the Internet.
 While there are numerous resources available on the Internet, it is important to use them appropriately to help students build proficiency.
 Thus, I develop my own activities to accompany the materials that I find on the Internet.
 I also believe that non-traditional forms of assessment, such as portfolio-based assessment, are appropriate for proficiency-based programs.
 I have used electronic portfolios for several years to assess teacher candidates, and I am currently exploring the use of digital storytelling as a non-traditional form of assessment for language students using applications such as MovieMaker and PhotoStory 3.

 An effective teacher never stops learning.
 I am a life-long learner.
 I continue to learn through taking classes and workshops, reading extensively, being an active member of professional organizations, attending professional conferences, and collaborating with other scholars in my field.
-I am very active in the American Council on the Teaching of Foreign Languages, where I serve as Vice Chair of the Distance Learning Special Interest Group and Past Chair of the Research Special Interest Group.
+I am very active in the American Council on the Teaching of Foreign Languages, where I serve as Chair of the Distance Learning Special Interest Group.
+I also serve on the Board of Directors for the Southern Conference on Language Teaching.
 Since I work in the field of higher education, I believe that it is extremely important to maintain an active research agenda.
-I am particularly interested in research that has implications for language teachers and learners.
+I am particularly interested in research that has implications for language teaching and learning.